tomatyss/runloop/BUGS.md

 to the in-process channel when the runtime already has direct access to the agent inbox.

-## 5. Predicate Comparisons Overflow On Large Unsigned Values

-- **Status:** High
-- **Scope:** `crates/openings/src/runner.rs:216-254`

-### 5.1 What Happens

-`evaluate_predicate` handles integer literals by first checking `num.as_i64()`, then falling back to `num.as_u64()` and casting the result to `i64`.
-Values above `i64::MAX` therefore wrap into the negative range before being compared, so predicates like `foo.score >= 9223372036854775808` evaluate against a negative number.

-### 5.2 Impact

-- Openings that gate on monotonically increasing counters or IDs (e.g., Snowflake IDs) report false negatives.
-- Success conditions tied to large numeric thresholds can be bypassed because the comparison sees wrapped values.
-- Replay traces drift from real world runs when large unsigned outputs appear.

-### 5.3 Root Cause

-The integer code path truncates `u64` values to `i64` instead of keeping the comparison in an unsigned domain (or promoting both sides to `f64`/BigInt).

-### 5.4 Recommended Fix

-Preserve unsigned comparisons—either compare using `u128`/`u64` throughout or branch on the literal type so `Literal::Integer` drives `as_i128`/`as_u128`-aware logic without lossy casts.

 ## 6. Default Config Emits Spurious Missing-Directory Warnings

 - **Status:** Medium